Text-to-Speech

 - The

 overlays.managepermission.
-By default this is granted to the Owner, every Admin, and every Moderator. - At least one Piper voice model registered by your operator on
+By default this is granted to the Owner, every Admin, and every Moderator. - At least one voice available.
+Until a voice is available, both the TTS settings page and the Voice card on the alert-configuration page show an empty-state message, and the controls activate as soon as a voice can be selected.

 Default voice